‘Won’t Hold Back if Someone Sledges Teammates…’ – CSK Star Makes a Bold Remark Ahead of IPL 2025

 “If someone sledges me, I am more than happy to not say anything – but if I am the captain and if someone is sledging at my teammates, then I am not somebody who can hold back,” Gaikwad said.

-In IPL 2024, Chennai Super Kings made a drastic change with MS Dhoni handing over the captaincy to Ruturaj Gaikwad.
-As captain, Gaikwad displayed his batting talent, ending the season as the second-highest run-scorer with 583 runs in 14 games at a strike rate of 141.16, even though CSK finished sixth on the points table.
+In IPL 2024, the Super Kings made a drastic change with MS Dhoni handing over the captaincy to Ruturaj Gaikwad.
+As captain, Gaikwad displayed his batting talent, ending the season as the second-highest run-scorer with 583 runs in 14 games at a strike rate of 141.16.
+However, CSK finished sixth on the points table.

 ALSO READ: